OpenNuvoton/ACK-HMCU/numicro_m4521/Readme.md

 ## Wiring

-The ACK connectivity module shield must be connected to M4521 board.
+Some pins of ACK connectivity module shield must be connected to NuTiny-M4521S board.
-The three power-related pins (ioref, 5v, gnd) are the same on both boards.
-On the bottom left Arduino header on both boards:

 ### Power-related Pins: